 The current cost of LipiFlow is $450-$500 per eye.
+Both eyes are usually treated at the same time.
 While this may be an investment for some people, it is important to go ahead with the procedure if your physician thinks you can benefit from it.
 Ignoring dry eye will only compound your eye issues in the future.
 Reduced vision can wreak havoc on work productivity and put a damper on your quality of life.
 If you have exhausted less expensive treatments, you should consider LipiFlow as a next step in improving your eye health.

 LipiFlow® Patient Study